jychoi-hpc/dumpi-cortex/README.md

+# Description

 DUMPI-CoRtEx is a library that reads DUMPI traces and enables the conversion of MPI collective communication events into their equivalent sequence of point to point events, in particular as implemented in MPICH.

+Please refer to the Wiki for a tutorial on how to install and use.

+# Supported primitives

 DUMPI-CoRtEx currently supports the following collectives.
 * MPI_Allgather